jon-sundelof/codebook/README.md

 # _CODEBOOK_

 Codebook is a hobby project that I created with two purposes.
 One being the quest of mastering the MERN stack and the other being that I wanted to make my own social media platform.
 The Codebook name can be somewhat misleading since some may believe it's a social platform for developers.
 My own vision for it is to be a social platform for adventurers and outdoor people.
-And my target audience is going to be my family and maybe some close friends.
+And my first target audience is going to be my family and maybe some close friends.

 ## Techniques